William McKinley Biography

 On June 19, 1900, delegates to the National Republican Convention in Philadelphia unanimously nominated McKinley as their candidate for President of the United States.
 In November, he easily defeated William Jennings Bryan again.

 McKinley’s second term lasted only a few months.
 At 4:07 p.m. on September 6, 1901, a self-professed anarchist Leon Czolgosz shot the president twice at the Pan-American Exposition in Buffalo, New York.
 Although it initially appeared that McKinley’s wounds were not life-threatening, he developed gangrene and died eight days later, at 2:15 a.m., on September 14, 1901.

 McKinley’s funeral was held at the Milburn Mansion in Buffalo, New York, and his body lay in state for public mourning at the Buffalo City Hall.
-Official returned the president’s body to the White House and then the U.S. Capitol before transporting to Canton, Ohio for burial.
+Officials returned the president’s body to the White House and then the U.S. Capitol before transporting it to Canton, Ohio for burial.
 McKinley was interred at West Lawn Cemetery in Canton, Ohio.
 His remains were later moved to the McKinley National Memorial in Canton, Ohio, which was dedicated on September 30, 1907.